YehonatanGo/flight_control_app/README.md

 # Flight-Control-App
-An android application that co-responds to a Flight Gear Simulator app.</br>
+An android application that coresponds to a Flight Gear Simulator app.</br>
 This app impliment joystick and more for real-time flight in Flight Gear Simultor :shipit:.</br> *This app was written in Kotlin*

 ## Getting Started
-Open Flight Gear Simolator and add the line "--telnet=socket,in,10,<ip>,<port>,tcp" in the Additional Setting frame. when the ip is the ipv4 ip of the computer who run Flight Gear.
+Open Flight Gear Simulator and add the line "--telnet=socket,in,10,[ip],[port],tcp" in the Additional Setting frame.
+When the ip is the ipv4 of the computer who runs FlightGear.
 After downloading the project and the prerequisites, run the application and insert IP and Port in order to connect to the server and then press "Connect".
 Engoy!